coredns/coredns/plugin/records/README.md

 See the *hosts*' plugin documentation if you just need to return address records.
 Use the *reload* plugin to reload the contents of these inline records automatically when they are changed.
 The *dnssec* plugin can be used to sign replies.
+See RFC 1035 and subsequent RFCs defining new record types for the text representation that must be used in this plugin.
+Note RFC 3597 (Handling of Unknown DNS Resource Record) syntax is also supported.